postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 ## Footer

-The footer on the bottom of Postman enables you to find and replace text, open the console, capture requests and cookies, open __Bootcamp__, and access several other tools. <!-- TODO: need all icons, reformat list -->
+The footer on the bottom of Postman enables you to find and replace text, open the console, capture requests and cookies, open __Bootcamp__, and access several other tools.

 <img alt="Postman footer left view" src="https://assets.postman.com/postman-docs/navigating-postman-footer-left-v9.jpg" width="300px"/>